Flokey82/go_gens/genworldvoronoi/README.md

 ## TODO

+* Climate is surprisingly humid along equator?
+  * Note: That is actually correct... the dryest climate is around +30° latitude, which is the subtropical desert.
+The equator is not dry at all.
+* Winds
+  * Make winds push temperature around, not just humidity
   * Re-evaluate rainfall and moisture distribution
-* Climate is surprisingly humid along equator?
+  * Check if we also push dry air around, not just humid air

 Here some old pictures what it does...